 What food and drink should I avoid before bedtime?

-If you’re still having trouble getting to sleep, try these ideas:
+If you've made the changes above to what you do and don't eat and drink during the day, but are still having trouble getting to sleep, try these ideas:

-- High protein foods may assist sleep when eaten about 1 hour before bedtime, for example:
+- High protein foods may help with sleep when eaten about 1 hour before bedtime, such as:

 - fortified and/or melatonin-rich milk drinks (eg, Horlicks)